We offer video telehealth to the residents of 28 US states.

 Dr. Alisma was born and raised in the sunshine state of Florida.
-She completed her undergraduate degree in Biology at Florida State University in 2009.
+She completed her undergraduate degree in Biology at Florida State University.
 Shortly after graduating, she ventured into the sales and insurance industry, but kept her spirit for serving others nourished through volunteering at local hospitals and community-based programs for underserved populations.
-After having to seek alternative medicine to aid in her mother's health and witnessing its benefits first hand, she decided to return to school to begin her journey into the world of naturopathic medicine.
+After having to seek alternative medicine for her mother's health and witnessing its benefits first hand, she decided to begin her journey into the world of naturopathic medicine.

 The information contained on this website is presented for educational purposes only.
 Nothing contained on this website should be construed nor is intended to be used for medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified health care provider.
 Should you have any health care related questions, please call or see your physician or other qualified health care provider promptly.
 Always consult with your physician or other qualified health care provider before making any changes to your healthcare routine.
 You should never disregard medical advice or delay in seeking it because of something you have read on this website.